vtta2008/PLM/README.md

 **REFERENCE**

-Here is Plugins/Files that I use for my code in Maya
+Here is the Plugins/Files that I use in Maya:

     GitHub - mottosso/Qt.py: Minimal Python 2 & 3 shim around all Qt bindings - PySide,
     PySide2, PyQt4 and PyQt5. (n.d.).
 Retrieved from https://github.com/mottosso/Qt.py